 “Mount House educates the whole individual and provides challenging opportunities for all.”
 ISI 2017

 The school’s pastoral system of small tutor groups is also highly effective in responding to both academic and pastoral issues as they arise.
 Pupils are well supported in every aspect of their development and have weekly meetings with personal tutors; at twice yearly review meetings involving pupils, parents, and tutors, targets are reviewed and agreed.

-Every pupil and staff member at Mount House School is assigned a house.
+Every pupil and staff member at Mount House School is assigned a House.
 The House system is a long-standing institution that creates competition, promotes good work and behaviour, encourages teamwork, provides opportunities to take on responsibilities and brings everyone in the school together.

-The pupils in the lower years have the benefit of the Lower 6th Form Guardians.
+The pupils in the lower years have the benefit of the Lower Sixth Form Guardians.
 These act like the ‘buddy system’ for pupils in lower years.
 Their aim is to welcome boys and girls and help them to feel more comfortable and secure at Mount House.
 It will be a strong and friendly bond that provides a warm friendly face to see in the corridors and someone with whom they can be a friend or with whom they can share a worry.
-The Guardians are pupils from Lower 6th Form (Year 12) who know how it feels to be new in a school.
+The Guardians are pupils from Lower Sixth Form (Year 12) who know how it feels to be new in a school.
 It is a voluntary programme that your son/daughter may join at the start of the year.